zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/GGBDWorkshop_GG4BD_910.md

 # Optional:Lab 9: MySQL to Oracle (using jdbc)

 ## Before You Begin

 ### Introduction
-In this lab we will use goldengate for bigdata Java Database Connectivity (JDBC) Handler to replicate source transactional data to a target or database.
+In this lab is a read-only example on how we use goldengate for bigdata Java Database Connectivity (JDBC) Handler to replicate source transactional data to a target or database.

 ### Objectives
 - Replicate from **MySQL to Oracle using jdbc**

-### Time to Complete
-Approximately 30 minutes
+Time to Complete - Approximately 30 minutes

 ### What Do You Need?
 Your will need: